tkuriyama/spacemonkey/client/README.md

 Note that the below client modules reside in `src/Modules/`, and the one specified in `src/Main.elm` will be built.

-## HelloServer
+## HelloServer Instances
+### Hello Server

 `HelloServer` is Spacemonkey's Hello World.
 To get it to work with `localhost`, you willl ikely need some method of dealing with CORS issues (e.g. [this post](https://alfilatov.com/posts/run-chrome-without-cors/)).

-## HelloServerAcid
+### HelloServerAcid

-An iteration of `HelloServer` that is materially the same from the client's perspective (on the server side, the state is persistent to disk rather than just in memory).
+An iteration of `HelloServer` that is materially the same from the client's perspective (on the server side, the state is persisted to disk rather than just held in memory).

-## HelloServerPersist
+### HelloServerPersist

-An iteration of `HelloServer` that is materially the same from the client's perspective (on the server side, the state is persistent to disk rather than just in memory).
+Similar to `HelloServerAcid`, with a different persistence backend on the server side and marginally different API.

 ## Spacemonkey